-These could include a range of options for those interested in this type of housing, such as smaller level access properties in all tenures, sheltered accommodation, retirement villages or Extra-Care Housing.
+These could include a range of options for those interested in this type of housing, such as smaller level access properties in all tenures, sheltered accommodation, retirement villages or Extra-Care style housing.
 Extra-care housing allows residents to maintain their independence if they wish, but also offers on-site health and social care assistance, if required.
+A new model of housing currently in development in Northern Ireland is Cohousing.
+Cohousing communities are intentional communities created and run by their residents.
+Each household has a self-contained, private home as well as shared community space.
+These can be apartments, houses, rented or owner occupied and residents actively cooperate in the planning of the project and in maintaining its shared resources when up and running.